Gufran/gufran.github.io/_posts/2014-08-02-handle-form-data-and-validation.markdown

 ---

+**Note: This package has been deprecated in favour of self validating requests in Laravel 5, however you should still be able to use it in some other project.
+Let me know if you need any help with that.**

 A frequently asked question among developers is _"Where should I put validation logic ?"_, and My not so popular answer to the question is _"Put it in the form."_
 And without getting into any debate about it let me introduce you to my [new package _Former_](https://github.com/Gufran/former), which I extracted out of a project I am working on.